laatu/ag_garden/src/site/notes/AG_Work_flow/Ana_Q.md

 	- eliminating unnecessary joins and aggregations.
 	- thereby creating efficient and simplified data models thus streamlining the retrieval of relevant data for analytics.
 	- Performance tuning [[AG_Work_flow/Ana_Q#Prunning\|#Prunning]]

-Please note that the availability and behavior of these annotations

-Please note that the availability and behavior of these annotations may depend on the SAP HANA and ABAP versions.
 2. **Indexing and Partitioning:**
 	- Implementing proper indexing and partitioning strategies on database tables can have a substantial impact on query performance.
 I worked on optimizing database structures to facilitate faster data access.
 3. **Query Caching:**